Johnshaven Lifeboat Station: History

 At the meeting of the RNLI committee of management on Thursday 12 June 1890, following a report by the District Inspector, it was decided to establish a lifeboat station at Johnshaven, Kincardineshire.

-A 31-foot self-righting 'Pulling and sailing' (P&S) lifeboat, one with (ten) oars and sails, equipped with all the latest improvements, water ejection tubes, water ballast tanks, etc. was placed at Johnshaven on 5 August 1891.
+A 31 ft self-righting 'Pulling and Sailing' (P&S) lifeboat, one with (ten) oars and sails, equipped with all the latest improvements, water ejection tubes, water ballast tanks, etc. was placed at Johnshaven on 5 August 1891.
 A new boathouse with launching slipway was constructed on Fore Street.

 A service of dedication and naming ceremony was held on 3 October 1891, a day marked in honour locally as a holiday.
 Over one thousand people took part in a parade of the lifeboat, the largest ever seen in the village, with the crew in their cork life-jackets and red caps, and the lifeboat drawn on its carriage by six horses.
 The cost of the lifeboat and equipment was from the bequest of the late Mr. Alexander Davidson of Hampstead, a London trader but native of Scotland.
 In front of an enormous crowd, in accordance with his wishes, the lifeboat was named Meanwell of Glenbervie (ON 320).
 With the Montrose Band playing, and the crowd cheering, the lifeboat was then launched on display.

 In the early hours of 7 February 1894, the small steamship Sarah, on passage from Bridgeness in West Lothian to Fraserburgh, with a cargo of coal, ran aground near Johnshaven.
 Rocket lines fell short of the wreck.
 In a strong south-west gale, it was a difficult row by the crew of the Johnshaven lifeboat Meanwell of Glenbervie, but all five crew of the Sarah were rescued and landed at the harbour.

+On 26 September 1896, in a southerly gale and rough seas, Edward McBay, Master of the fishing lugger Friendship of Johnshaven, and also coxswain of the Johnshaven Lifeboat, along with his son James and crew, were fishing at the mouth of Loch Nevis near Mallaig, when they became involved in the rescue of three crew from the fishing boat Speedwell, which had been swamped.
+Whilst man was brought aboard, at great risk to himself, James McBay jumped in the water, and swam 50 yds to rescue the other two men.
+For this service, James McBay was awarded the RNLI Silver Medal, with his father Edward accorded "*The Thanks of the Institution inscribed on Vellum".